Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design

 \paragraph{Sampling designed sequences.} Following ideas in \cite{biswas2020low, zhu2021aav}, we designed a protein by sampling from a sequence distribution whose log-likelihood is proportional to the prediction of the regression model:

-where $\lambda > 0$, the \textit{inverse temperature}, is a hyperparameter that controls the entropy of the distribution.
-Larger values of $\lambda$ result in lower-entropy distributions of designed sequences that are more likely to have high predicted fitnesses according to the model, but are also, for this same reason, more likely to be in regions of sequence space that are further from the training data and over which the model is more uncertain.
+where $\lambda > 0$, the \textit{inverse temperature}, is a hyperparameter.
+Larger values of $\lambda$ result in distributions of designed sequences that are more likely to have high predicted fitnesses according to the model, but are also, for this same reason, more likely to be in regions of sequence space that are further from the training data and over which the model is more uncertain.
 Analogous hyperparameters have been used in recent protein design work to control this trade-off between exploration and exploitation \cite{biswas2020low, russ2020, Madani2021-le, zhu2021aav}.
 We took $\lambda \in \{0, 2, 4, 6\}$ to investigate how the behavior of our confidence sets varies along this trade-off.

 \paragraph{Constructing confidence sets for designed sequences.} For each setting of $n$ and $\lambda$, we generated $n$ training data points and one designed data point as just described $T = 2000$ times.
 For each of these $T$ trials, we used \ifpnas Alg.\ S2 in the SI Appendix \else Alg. \ref{alg:ridge} in the Appendix \fi to construct the full conformal confidence set, $C_\alpha(X_\text{test})$, using a grid of real values between $0$ and $2.2$ spaced $\Delta = 0.02$ apart as the set of candidate labels, $\mathcal{Y}$.
 This range contained the ranges of fitnesses in both the blue and red combinatorially complete data sets, $[0.091, 1.608]$ and $[0.025, 1.692]$, respectively.\footnote{In general, a reasonable approach for constructing a finite grid of candidate labels, $\mathcal{Y}$, is to span an interval beyond which one knows label values are impossible in practice, based on prior knowledge about the measurement technology.
 The presence or absence of any such value in a confidence set would not be informative to a practitioner.